 Fashions of a Decade: The 1930s by Maria Costantino

 Everyday Fashions of the Thirties (As Pictured in Sears Catalogs) by Stella Blum.

 Fashions of the Thirties by Carol Belanger Grafton.

-Related posts : How to sew fabric cut on the bias.; A short history of fashion; Fashion in the 1920s; Fashion in the 1950s; Fashion in the 1980s; Fashion in the 1990s; Fashion in the 2000s ; Different types of fashion styles
+Related posts : How to sew fabric cut on the bias.; A short history of fashion; Fashion in the 1920s; Fashion in the 1950s; Fashion in the 1960s; Fashion in the 1980s; Fashion in the 1990s; Fashion in the 2000s ; Different types of fashion styles